CASPER

 Practical AI at Scale

-OSU holds one of the largest footprints in next-generation cosmological surveys.
-With deep involvement in Roman, DESI, SDSS-V, and ASAS-SN, we are uniquely positioned to develop and deploy agentic systems for survey operations—from instrumentation control to transient classification—moving beyond proofs of concept to practical, grounded AI that advances real science at scale.
+With deep involvement in Roman, DESI, SDSS-V, and ASAS-SN, CASPER develops and deploys agentic systems for survey operations — from instrumentation control to transient classification — grounding AI research in real scientific applications at scale.

 RomanDESISDSS-VASAS-SNLBT